antonylucas/rdbms-metadata-manager/README.md

 # rdbms-metadata-manager
 Service for analyzing database schemas with the objective to automate the report of flaws and possible inconsistencies of differente kinds.
-Initially fully support for MySQL databases.
+Initially fully support for `MySQL databases`.

 ## Overview